andrewKemp50/lab1-ceg-3400/README.md

 * What did you think about Task 2?
 	* Task 2 was rather straightfoward and easy to understand.
 I gave up on Task 1 and decided to do Task 2 instead, in case it makes figuring out Task 1 easier.
 * Is there a better way than brute force to attempt to get higher valued coins?
+	* No
 * Why or why not?
+	* Changing the nonce by even one character will completely alter the resulting hash.
+There is no (known) non-trivial way to mine higher valued coins because the hash function is a one-way function.

 ```bash
 please put any cool bash one-liners or other piped commands you